lsst/LDM-135/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Two primary candidates to use as cluster and task management we
-identified so far are Gearman and XRootD.
+identified so far are Gearman and `XRootD`_.
 Cluster management involves
 keeping track of available nodes, allowing nodes to be added/removed
 dynamically.
 Task management involves executing tasks on the nodes.

 Detailed requirements what we need are captured at:
 http://dev.lsstcorp.org/trac/wiki/dbDistributedFrameworkRequirements

-.. _gearman:
+.. _sec-gearman:

 Gearman
 ^^^^^^^

-Gearman is a distributed job execution system, available as open source.
+`Gearman`_ is a distributed job execution system, available as open source.
 It provides task management functions, e.g., cluster management is left
 out to be handled in application code.

 During a meeting setup in June 2009 with Eric Day, the key developer
-working on integration of Drizzle with Gearman, who also wrote the C++
+working on integration of `Drizzle`_ with `Gearman`_, who also wrote the C++
-version of Gearman, we discussed details of Gearman architecture and its
+version of `Gearman`_, we discussed details of `Gearman`_ architecture and its
 applicability for LSST.

-Gearman manages workers as resources that provide RPC execution
+`Gearman`_ manages workers as resources that provide RPC execution
 capabilities.
 It is designed to provide scalable access to many
 resources that can provide similar functionality (e.g., compress an
 image, retrieve a file, perform some expensive computation).
 While we
-could imagine a scheme to use Gearman’s dispatch system, its design did
+could imagine a scheme to use `Gearman`_\ ’s dispatch system, its design did
 not match LSST’s needs well.
 One problem was its store-and-forward
 approach to arguments and results, which would mean that the query
 service would need to implement its own side transmission channel or
-potentially flood the Gearman coordinator with bulky results.
+potentially flood the `Gearman`_ coordinator with bulky results.

 .. _infinidb-tests: